I always see posts on social media pleading for me to call Congress.

 I often wonder if the phone call to my representative made a difference.
 Did my member listen to my message, or was it logged into a database or a tracking system?
 Do they get so many phone calls that my voice gets drowned out from the noise?

 I wrote this post to explore if phone calls are actually an effective method for contacting Congress...

 Do Phone Calls Make A Difference?

-Calling Congress is by far the easiest way to reach out to your elected official.
+Calling Congress is by far the easiest way to contact your elected official.
 It only takes a couple minutes, and if you call during business hours, you are likely to get an actual person to answer your call.
 But while calls are easy to make, they are not the most effective way to contact your member of Congress or your Senators.